 - Should be protected and rehabilitated when they encounter the juvenile and criminal systems.

-The major responsibility of the Youth Justice Project’s Youth Steering Committee is to advise and partner with the Youth Justice Project to ensure we are doing all we can to effectively help young people.
-Steering committee members learn necessary skills for advancing change in their own community such as writing and public speaking skills.
-Members also meet with and discuss issues relating to education, juvenile justice, and criminal justice with major stakeholders in Durham, including elected officials, non-profit leaders, and community activists.
+Youth Steering Committee members learn the necessary skills for advancing change in their own community and become youth leaders in the fight for social justice.
+Members meet and discuss issues relating to education, the school-to-prison pipeline, and criminal justice with major stakeholders in Durham, including elected officials, grassroots organizers, and community activists.

 Racial Equity Report Cards